astropy/photutils/docs/user_guide/profiles.rst

 :meth:`~photutils.profiles.CurveOfGrowth.calc_ee_at_radius` and
 :meth:`~photutils.profiles.CurveOfGrowth.calc_radius_at_ee`,
 respectively.
 They are implemented as interpolation functions using the calculated curve-of-growth profile.
-The performance of these methods is dependent on the quality of the curve-of-growth profile (e.g., it's generally better to have a curve-of-growth profile with more radial bins)::
+The accuracy of these methods is dependent on the quality of the curve-of-growth profile (e.g., it's generally better to have a curve-of-growth profile with more radial bins)::